Slovakia’s new populist cabinet to boost border guard against refugees

 “People must live more peacefully and more securely in light of what is happening in the world,” Fico stated.

-Fico was backed by the new Minister of Interior, Matus Sutaj Estok of the centre-left Hlas party, who blamed the influx on the war in Gaza.
+Fico was backed by the new Minister of Interior, Matus Sutaj Estok of the centre-left Hlas party, who linked the worsening conditions to the war in Gaza.

 The cabinet’s actions were criticised by the leader of the opposition, Michal Simecka of Progressive Slovakia, who described the mass border controls as “theatrics which are just wasting financial and human resources of our country”.